 You would be allowed to do a work placement that has been planned and arranged as an assessed part of your course and is referred to on your Confirmation of Acceptance for Studies.
-Other work experience placements or short internships would need to come under your permission to work during vacation if they were more than 20 hours per week.
+You would need to arrange any other work experience placement or short internships for a vacation period if it involves working more than 20 hours a week.

 What would happen to my work permission if I suspended study or withdrew from my course?

 The Home Office has stated that your work permission depends on you being a current student so it ceases if you suspend or leave your course and you are not allowed to work at all.